Meyer Lemon Bars

 Are Meyer lemons better for baking?

-With their sweet taste, these lemons work especially well with baked goods and desserts.
+With their sweeter taste, these lemons work especially well in baked goods and desserts.

-This recipe will work with any kind of lemon juice.
+This recipe will work with any kind of fresh lemon juice.
 But bear in mind that these lemon bars are not quite as sour because Meyer lemon juice is naturally not as acidic.
 If you prefer a tart lemon bar, you can add less sugar or use the juice of a regular lemon.
+Whatever you do, do not substitute bottled lemon juice!

 For more about using Meyer lemons, check out Everything You Need To Know About Meyer Lemons.